maraf/kb/linux/ssh-headless-enable.md

 # Enable SSH on a headless Raspberry Pi

-Place an empty (content doesnt' matter) `ssh` file into the root of boot partition.
+Place an empty (content doesn't matter) `ssh` file into the root of boot partition.